 According to the Centers for Disease Control and Prevention, more than 4.7 million Americans are bitten by dogs each year.
 An estimated 800,000 of these require medical treatment.
 Though no concrete statistics are available regarding emotional trauma, a number of victims admit the “once bitten, twice shy” scenario does apply.

 If you were bitten or attacked by a dog in Denver, you can take action.
 Colorado law holds dog owners strictly accountable for injuries their pets inflict on others.
 An experienced Denver dog bite injury attorney from The Fang Law Firm, P.C. can help victims recover their damages.

 First, seek medical attention if needed.
-In truth, if your injuries aren’t severe enough to warrant treatment, you don’t have a case against the dog’s owner and no further action is necessary.
-In the event medical care is needed, you’ll need to obtain contact information for the dog’s owner and any witnesses to the attack to be turned over to a Denver dog bite attorney.
+Then, you’ll need to obtain contact information for the dog’s owner and any witnesses to the attack.
+Once this information is collected, turn it over to your Denver dog bite attorney.

 Next, file a police report regarding the incident so an officer can officially document your version of events as well as any witness statements.
 If you believe other witnesses can corroborate your version of events, be sure to obtain their contact information for the official police report.
 Record as much of the incident as possible, including any witness testimony, for your own records as well.

 If you or a family member received injuries from a dog bite in Denver, your final step is obtaining a skilled attorney.
 Consult with a Denver dog bite attorney to determine your next steps.
 An attorney will ensure you have the documentation needed to move forward with your claim.
 In the event litigation becomes necessary, our attorneys can ensure your case proceeds towards a positive resolution, recovering the damages you suffered.
 To learn more about how our Denver dog bite attorneys can help you, please contact us to schedule a free consultation.